-Described as a ‘troubling exposé‘ by Margaret Cunneen SC, Deputy Senior Crown Prosecutor, Murder by the Prosecution, demonstrates how the criminal justice system in Australia sometimes itself falls foul of the law, securing convictions against innocent defendants.
-(Buy it online)
+Described as a ‘troubling exposé‘ by Margaret Cunneen SC, Deputy Senior Crown Prosecutor, Murder by the Prosecution, demonstrates how the criminal justice system in Australia sometimes itself falls foul of the law, securing convictions against innocent defendants. (available online)

 The book was officially launched in Hobart on September 6, 2018 by Lara Giddings, former Premier of Tasmania; Sarah Bowles, the daughter of Sue Neill-Fraser, whose case makes up much of the book, spoke of the family’s trauma.